Pavan-1997/AWS_CloudWatch/README.md

     To view the metrics immediately in CloudWatch -> Goto Graphed metrics -> Change the Statistic from Average to Maximum

-    In organization, we use the Avergae parameter
+    In organization, we use the Average parameter

 ![image](https://github.com/Pavan-1997/AWS_CloudWatch/assets/32020205/f71d947d-a13c-4e09-b328-bbcb8a0eeb01)